pandian-raja/Oral_Disease_Detection/README.md

 # Steps to implement

-The model size is aroung 150 MB and the Githhub has upload size limit.
-So I've put the assets in Google Drive.

-1. Download and extract the [Assets.zip](https://drive.google.com/file/d/18gRBDezrw0-rxtnDzGn1VonAFmY0pjJM/view?usp=share_link)

-2. For iOS:

-    2.1 Move OralCancerV3.mlpackage to ...Source/iOS/Oral Diagnosis/

-    2.2 Open Oral Diagnosis.xcodeproj and run on Xcode
+1. For iOS: Open Oral Diagnosis.xcodeproj and run on Xcode

-3. For Ipynb:
+2. For Ipynb:

-    3.1 Move pretrained.zip to ...Source/Ipynb/Assets/OralCancer/

-    3.2 Copy OralDiagnosisConvertModel.ipynb, and zip files( images.zip, oral.zip and pretrained.zip) from ...Source/Ipynb/Assets/OralCancer) to your Google Drive
+    2.1 Copy OralDiagnosisConvertModel.ipynb, and zip files( images.zip, oral.zip and pretrained.zip) from ...Source/Ipynb/Assets/OralCancer) to your Google Drive

-    3.3 Run OralDiagnosisConvertModel.ipynb on Colab
+    2.2 Run OralDiagnosisConvertModel.ipynb on Colab